 Baraka Center takes women from Nairobi's slums and turns them into entrepreneurs.
 It is the epicenter of a paradigm shift in how marginalized women think about their place in a world habitually indifferent to their existence.

-Last June, my friend Grant Williams and I went to Nairobi to make a film about Baraka Center with the intention of attracting the world's attention to the idea that Women's centers are quite possibly the way we can set things right in the world.
+Last June, my friend Grant Williams and I went to Nairobi to make a film about Baraka Center.
+Our intention was to introduce viewers to a group of women who believe Women's centers are a way we can set things right in the world.

-After seeing this film, your city would surely say (if cities could watch films and talk) "Hey, I want one of those!"
+After seeing this film, we hope your city would say (if cities could watch films and talk:) "Hey, I want one of those!"